mlhartme/stool/main/documentation.md

 Startup is also refused if the disk quota exceeded.
 In this case, delete some unused files, try `stool cleanup`, or use `stool config quota=`*n*.

-Use the `-tail` option to start tomcat and get container output printed to the console.
+Use the `-tail` option to get container output printed to the console.
 Press ctrl-c to stop watching output, the container will continue to run.

 `start` generates a Docker context directory in `$STAGE/.backstage/context`.
-Output from building the image is logged to `$STAGE/.backstage/image.log`.
+This directory is populated with all file from the template directory.
+Template files with the `.fm` extension are passed through the FreeMarker template engine and the result is writted to a file without this extension.
+Image build output written to `$STAGE/.backstage/image.log`.
 The docker container is startet as the current user, not as root.
 The following bind mounts are created:
 * `/logs` -> `$stage/.backstage/logs`